-- 15.8.7 Reciprocating and rotating components: - a.
+15.8.7 Reciprocating and rotating components:

+- a.
 Reciprocating and rotating components must not be manufactured from graphitic matrix, metal matrix composites or ceramic materials, this restriction does not apply to the clutch discs and any seals. - b.
-Rolling elements of rolling element bearings must be manufactured from an ironbased alloy or from a ceramic material. - c.
+Rolling elements of rolling element bearings must be manufactured from an iron-based alloy or from a ceramic material. - c.
 All timing gears between the crankshaft and camshafts (including hubs) must be manufactured from an iron-based alloy. - d.
-High pressure fuel pumps elements may be manufactured from a ceramic material. - e.
-Torsional damper elements may be manufactured in a Tungsten based material. - 15.8.8 Static components: - a.
+High pressure fuel pump elements may be manufactured from a ceramic material. - e.
+Torsional damper elements may be manufactured in a Tungsten based material.

+15.8.8 Static components:

+- a.
 Other than inserts within them, engine crankcases including sump, cylinder heads and cylinder head cam covers must be manufactured from aluminium or iron-based alloys. - b.
 On the crankcase including sump, cylinder head and cylinder head cam cover, composite or metallic materials are permitted for local repairs to components following damage or failure and after consultation with all PU manufacturers.
 The total area should in any case not exceed 100cm2 and the thickness is limited to 3mm.
-Composite repairs must not be present on the components used during the following Championship season. - c.
-Any metallic structure whose primary or secondary function is to retain lubricant or coolant within the engine must be manufactured from an iron-based alloy or an aluminium alloy.

-- d.
-All threaded fasteners, other than the three exceptions below, must be manufactured from Waspaloy, Rene 41, Inconel 718, A286, PH 13-08Mo, 35NiCrMo16, 30NiCrMo16, any steel covered by the ISO 898-1 and ISO 898-2. with resistance up to class 12.9.
-The exceptions are.
-Additional materials are authorized for the following three functions: - i.
-Fasteners whose primary function requires them to be an electrical insulator may be manufactured from ceramic or polymeric materials. - ii.
+Composite repairs must not be present on the components used during the following Championship season. - Any metallic structure whose primary or secondary function is to retain lubricant or coolant within the engine must be manufactured from an iron-based alloy or an aluminium alloy. - d.
+All threaded fasteners must be manufactured from Waspaloy, Rene 41, Inconel 718, A286, PH 13-08Mo, 35NiCrMo16, 30NiCrMo16, AISI H11, 17-4PH, any steel covered by the ISO 898-1 and ISO 898-2.
+Additional materials are authorized for the following three functions: - Fasteners whose primary function requires them to be an electrical insulator may be manufactured from ceramic or polymeric materials. - ii.
 Fasteners that are used in electronic control units may be manufactured from aluminium or copper-based alloys or polymeric (plastic) materials. - iii.
-Fasteners used between the cylinder head and crankcase, crankcase upper and lower, conrod and crankshaft counterweight bolts may be manufactured from can use AMS5758, AMS5844, AMS5845 and AMS5937 materials.
+Fasteners used between the cylinder head and crankcase, crankcase upper and lower, conrod and crankshaft counterweight bolts may be manufactured from AMS5758, AMS5844, AMS5845 and AMS5937 materials.